fit-r2lab/r2lab.inria.fr/markdown/tuto-130-5g.md

 You can also of course use `adb`, and thus eventually enter the phone itself

-    macphone:~ tester$ adb devices
+    macphone2:~ tester$ adb devices
     List of devices attached
     062337da0051af9f	device

-    macphone:~ tester$ adb shell
+    macphone2:~ tester$ adb shell
     shell@hammerhead:/ $

 ### VNC access

 Another way to control the phone is through VNC, or equivalently the *Screen Sharing* application if your own computer is a MAC.
-This way you can obtain a video session in `macphone`, as illustrated below, and from that point you can run the *Vysor* application and see the phone screen, and interact with it as if it were in your hand.
+This way you can obtain a video session in `macphone1`, as illustrated below, and from that point you can run the *Vysor* application and see the phone screen, and interact with it as if it were in your hand.

 <img src="/assets/img/screen-sharing.png" width='500px'>

-For this you will need the following information:
+For this you will need the following information (use proper phone number of course):

-* VNC endpoint : `faraday.inria.fr` on port 5900 - this port is forwarded to `macphone` on same port
-* login credentials in `macphone` : `tester` / `tester++`
+    hostname : faraday-macphone1.inria.fr
+    port number : 5900
+    macphone's user id : tester
+    password : tester++

 ### SIM cards and other details
 * There is no reason why you would need this, but if only for the record: